 - Dressing is easier for stroke survivors if they wear loose-fitting clothes in soft fabrics, slip-on shoes, elastic waistbands, and clip-on earrings and ties.

 - If swallowing or chewing is an issue, puree foods or prepare soft foods like mashed potatoes, eggs, cottage cheese, and soup.
 Try nutrition drinks and liquid supplements if they are not eating enough.

 - Get tools that can help.
 If they have trouble using regular utensils, try forks and knives with larger handles, and rubberized pads to hold plates in place.

 - When you prepare meals, follow their health team's diet advice if they need to lose weight or lower their cholesterol levels or blood pressure.

 - You may not need to help them do their daily exercises.
 But be nearby.
-They may need you if they has trouble reading or remembering how to do an exercise.
+They may need you if they have trouble reading or remembering how to do an exercise.

 - Play cards, memory games, crosswords, and other puzzles to help memory and thinking skills.

-- Play music on their "neglected"side (usually the opposite side from the brain injury), so they need to turn to hear it.
-A computer may have colorful visuals that also draw their attention, making their more aware of that side.
+- Play music on their "neglected" side (usually the opposite side from the brain injury), so they need to turn to hear it.
+A computer screen may show them some colorful visuals that also draw their attention, making their more aware of that side.